What is Fake Confidence?

 I believe what my parents were actually trying to teach me, as a young budding performer, was to be confident, not arrogant.

-And luckily, I had the perfect example of how NOT TO be by someone like Danielle, at an early age.
+And luckily, I had the perfect example of how NOT TO be by someone like that girl, at an early age.

 In my experience, arrogance is fake confidence.
 Faking it until you make it.
 When you use conditions around you to motivate you to “puff up your chest” or put on a show when you actually feel small and insignificant, to try to get approval from or please others, you are just building a house of cards that will eventually crumble.
 It’s not sustainable, and it’s not fun to be around.